HonzaCuhel/dtu_mlops_project/reports/README.md

 ### Additional

-* [ ] Revisit your initial project description.
+* [x] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [ ] Make sure all group members have a understanding about all parts of the project
+* [x] Make sure all group members have a understanding about all parts of the project
-* [ ] Uploaded all your code to github
+* [x] Uploaded all your code to github

 ## Group information

 ### Question 1
 > **Enter the group number you signed up on <learn.inside.dtu.dk>**
 >
 > Answer:

---- 27 ---
+27

 ### Question 2
 > **Enter the study number for each member in the group**